AndyRadulescu/Java/Payment System/README.md

 This is a payment system program made as a project for the second semester of my faculty.
-This project has been made with the help of another student and the purpose was the better understanding of threads and threads syncronization.
-The project has a built in server that helps creating a concurent environment.
-The project has been lincked to the DB by using JPA .
+This project has been made with the help of another student and the purpose was the better understanding of threads and threads synchronization.
+The project has a built in server that helps creating a concurrent environment.
+The project has been linked to the DB by using JPA .
 The graphic interface is made using javaFx .

 Note that the above Folder dosn't contain all the folders,so an import won't be possible .
 It contains all the files needed